Hi, I’m Richard Johnson.

 Now, as I near the end of my career, I want to share all the mountains of knowledge I’ve gathered all these years regarding erectile dysfunction and how to take proper care of your body…

 While ED might not seem like such a big deal at first, it can lead to a number of issues down the line.
-After all, a normal blood flow is the key to your general wellbeing but it will also help you maintain a healthy weight.
+After all, a normal blood sugar level not only improves your general wellbeing but it will also help you maintain a healthy weight.
 And while you might be tempted to try out all those fancy new drugs or, God-forbid, those dangerous surgeries, I must let you in on a little secret – the key to a healthy and balanced sex life does not reside in such things.

 1. Remove the Stress from Your Life